 The WE ARE HERE Company holds artistry, performative range and collaboration in its work, contributing and redefining the current look, approach and style of Australian contemporary dance.
 Based in Western Sydney, the WE ARE HERE Company is a new, breakthrough contemporary dance company like no other.
-It comprises 11 powerful performers (aged 20-30 yrs) who are open minded, able to dance with ‘heart’ and exhibit performative and choreographic potential.
-The WE ARE HERE Company members are: Western Sydney based dancers Fiorella Bamba, Emily Yali, Tamara Bouman, Cynthia Florek, Bedelia Lowrencev, Josh O’Connor, Gabriela Green Olea, Kupi Toilalo, and our guests Claire Rodrigues, Romain Hassanin, and Liam Berg.
-Leading Mentors for 2021 are Gabriela Green Olea and Feras Shaheen, Choreographic Assistant is Josh O’Connor and Company Coordinator is Sarah-Vyne Vassallo.
+It comprises of 11 powerful performers (aged 20-30yrs) who are open minded, able to dance with ‘heart’ and exhibit performative and choreographic potential.
+WE ARE HERE Company members are: Western Sydney based dancers Fiorella Bamba, Emily Yali, Tamara Bouman, Cynthia Florek, Bedelia Lowrencev, Josh O’Connor, Gabriella Olea, Kupi Toilalo, and our guests Claire Rodrigues, Romain Hassanin, and Liam Berg.
+Leading Mentors for 2020 are Gabriella Olea and Feras Shaheen, Choreographic Assistant is Josh O’Connor and Company Co-Ordinator is Sarah Vynne Vassallo.

 At its helm is Emma Saunders, our ‘formidable’ and award winning Associate Artist.
-Emma is hot off the heels from directing the highly successful ENCOUNTER season at Sydney Festival 2020 and will bring her wealth of dance experience, energy and generosity to the WE ARE HERE Company and Curated Program.
+Emma is hot off the heels from directing the highly successful ENCOUNTER season at Sydney Festival 2020.
+Emma brings her wealth of dance experience, energy and generosity to the WE ARE HERE Company and Curated Program.

 Dates & Activities

 We offer you an extensive range of opportunities to experience, develop and broaden your dance practice through the following exciting programs: